-[Phyllonomaceae + Helwingiaceae]: plant glabrous; nodes 1:1; lamina with second order veins looping and joining towards margin [brochidodromous], stipules fimbriate; inflorescence epiphyllous, on adaxial side of lamina; nectary annular; ovary inferior, stigmas & separate, ± elongated, recurved; parietal tissue 0, suprachalazal zone of embryo much elongated [developing late].
+[Phyllonomaceae + Helwingiaceae]: plant glabrous; nodes 1:1; lamina with second order veins looping and joining towards margin [brochidodromous], stipules fimbriate; inflorescence epiphyllous, on adaxial side of lamina; nectary annular; ovary inferior, stigma/styles & separate, ± elongated, recurved; parietal tissue 0, suprachalazal zone of embryo much elongated [developing late].

-PHYLLONOMACEAE Small Back to Aquifoliales
+PHYLLONOMACEAE Small - Back to Aquifoliales

-1/4.
+1 [list]/4.
 Mexico to Peru (map: see Mori & Kallunki 1977).
 [Photo - Leaves, Flowers.]

-See Thouvenin (1890), Mori and Kallunki (1977) and Bittrich (2016) for general information, Gornall et al. (1998: as Escalloniaceae) for anatomy, Tobe (2013) for floral morphology, Mauritzon (1933) for some embryology, Krach (1976) and Takhtajan (2000) for seed anatomy.
+See Thouvenin (1890), Mori and Kallunki (1977) and Bittrich (2016) for general information, Gornall et al. (1998: as Escalloniaceae) for anatomy, Tobe (2013) for floral morphology, Mauritzon (1933) and especially Tobe (2015a) for embryology, and Krach (1976) and Takhtajan (2000) for seed anatomy.

 Previous Relationships.
 Krach (1977) suggested that the seeds of Phyllonoma and those of Grossulariaceae were similar.
-Phyllonoma was included in Grossulariaceae by Cronquist (1981), and as Phyllonomaceae, in Hydrangeales, by Takhtajan (1997).
+Indeed, Phyllonoma was included in Grossulariaceae by Cronquist (1981), and as Phyllonomaceae, in Hydrangeales, by Takhtajan (1997).

 Synonymy: Dulongiaceae J. G. Agardh, nom. illeg.

-HELWINGIACEAE Decaisne Back to Aquifoliales
+HELWINGIACEAE Decaisne - Back to Aquifoliales

-1/3.
+1/ [list]3.
 Himalayas to Japan (map: from Hara 1972).
-[Photo - Fruit]
+[Photo - Fruit.]

 Previous Relationships.
 Helwingiales were included in Aralianae by Takhtajan (1997); Helwingia was included in Cornaceae by Cronquist (1981) and Mabberley (1997), in the latter only with hesitation.